falconre/falcon/README.md

 When Falcon hits 0.1.0, it may be nice for playing around, but I'm not sure if Falcon will ever be, "Production-ready."
 I currently do not have plans to implement the verbose-instruction set lifting of BAP, McSema/Remill, VEX IR, GDSL, etc.

 Falcon still serves as, "Yet Another Analysis Framework," so if you're looking for more examples/ideas of how people do things, read away.

+# But why?

+Because I like writing frameworks for program analysis, and rust seemed like a neat language to write a framework in.
+I also wanted to experiment with an IL for program analysis similar in nature to Binary Ninja's, but with a reduced number of operations.
+This of Falcon's IL as a mix between Binary Ninja's LLIL and RREIL.

 # What's being worked?